reilandeubank/golox/README.md

-# golox: a lox interpreter written in Go
+# golox: a lox tree-walk interpreter written in Go

 This is a working interpreter of the Lox language, as used in the book Crafting Interpreters by Robert Nystrom